Assigning access to Workload Protection

 Create, update and remove alerts Checkmark icon Checkmark icon

-View reporst and image scanning results Checkmark icon Checkmark icon
+View reports and image scanning results Checkmark icon Checkmark icon

-View rules and policies Checkmark icon Checkmark icon Checkmark icon
+View platforms, frameworks, rules and policies Checkmark icon Checkmark icon Checkmark icon

 View events Checkmark icon Checkmark icon Checkmark icon